Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 Additional Requirements

-The following are additional mandatory requirements to be considered for the position of police cadet:
+The following additional mandatory requirements must be also be met to be considered for the position of police cadet:

 • A valid Class ‘G' Driver's Licence